passionlim/intensive/RolePlay_Reservations.md

 - This is my first time to attend this concert, is there any space to park?
 - is there enough space for parking?
+- I'll just go ahead and purchase tickets by phone.
+- Sorry, but I'd try to a next chance.
+I'll call back later.
+- I noticed that this concert was sponsored by the ABC.
+Can I get a discount with my ABC membership card?
+- I was wondering if I can get a discount if I use my ABC membership card.
+- I'll take my card to go there, is there parking lots available?
 ## Movies

 Google : I'm calling you to get information for the movies.